mhashir03/HackSLU-2025/README.md

 ### Our Solution

-VoiceClarity serves as a real-time communication assistant that:
+Ozzy serves as a real-time communication assistant that:

 1. Captures speech through advanced audio recording
 2. Processes and clarifies the spoken content